csalpha/nextjs-tailwind-ecommerce/README.md

     7. npm install bcrypt.js

 11. Implement Login API

     1. npm i next-auth
     2. create nextauth.js
     3. implement sign
     4. use signin in login form

+12. Create User Menu

+    1. npm install @headlessui/react
+    2. Create DropdownLink.jsx
+    3. In the Layout.jsx implement logout handler
+    4. add menu for user
+    5. In the globals.css create new class
+    6. In the Store.jsx we added a case for card reset